xxfoundation/elixxir-server/README.md

     # Path where an error file will be placed in the event of a fatal error.
     # This path is used by the Wrapper Script.
 (Required)
     errOutput: "/opt/xxnetwork/node-logs/node-err.log"
-    # Path where the ID will be stored after the it is created on first run.
+    # Path to where the identity file (IDF) is saved.
+The IDF stores the Node's
-    # This path is used by the Wrapper Script.
+    # network identity.
+This is used by the wrapper management script.
 (Required)
     idf: "/opt/xxnetwork/node-logs/nodeIDF.json"
     # Path to the self-signed TLS certificate for Node.
 Expects PEM format.
     # (Required)